A Comparative Investigation of Service-learning Models in Maryland: Student Outcomes in Relationship to Employability Skills

 The findings indicated that employability skills were evident in the four most frequently used models: Adopt a Wetland, Stream Restoration, Serving Seniors, and Kids Sew for Kids.
 The Adopt a Wetland model showed men evidence of employability skills than the other three models.
 The Systems competency was least evident in all the models' objectives, outcomes, and lesson plans.
 The Information competency, which includes organizing and interpreting information, was most evident in all models as reported by the key informants and service-learning coordinators.
 Participating as members of a team was the strongest skill across all four models.
 Most of the service-learning objectives were school-based, but the reported activities were balanced between school-based and community-based activities.
 The exceptions were Serving Seniors in which all activities were community-based and Kids Sew for Kids in which all activities were school-based.
 The strengths and weaknesses of each replication model as they relate to the representation of employability skills are discussed and implications for the improvement of service-learning toward the goal of integrating employability skills are drawn.

 Brodsky, Ruth, "A Comparative Investigation of Service-learning Models in Maryland: Student Outcomes in Relationship to Employability Skills" (2000).
-Dissertation and Thesis.
+Thesis, Dissertations, Student Creative Activity, and Scholarship.
 65.

 Files over 3MB may be slow to open.
 For best results, right-click and select "save as..."